nataliasabadysh/portfolio/public/blog/dev-ops/index.md

 spoiler: "Why is CI/CD Like the Culture of Your Code?"
 ---

 ## <mark>What is a good engineer?
-How good is your team this year?
-How does the environment affect the team?</mark>
+How good is your team?
+How does the environment affect the team? </mark>

+## Collaborating and Teamwork:

 I believe the environment can affect the development and delivery process.
 And code env can effect on efficiency.